Skip to content

 The content will be clipped (or not) according to this option.

-controls #
+controls class-attribute instance-attribute #

 controls: list[Control] = field(default_factory=list)